MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 **UUID : {6A057FDC-B355-11E3-95BE-FD84A7FFCB88}**

-Polyline object defined by a series of line segments (cells) that connect vertices.
+Polyline object defined by a series of line segments (cells) connecting vertices.
 Data can be associated to either the vertices or cells.

 Attributes
 ^^^^^^^^^^

 :Current line property ID: ``str``, *UUID*

     Unique identifier of a reference data for naming of curve parts.

 Datasets
 ^^^^^^^^

 :Cells: Array of ``int32``, shape(N, 2)

     Array defining the connection (line segment) between pairs of vertices.

 Surface